We chat to students Max Silver and Levente Abraham, World Cup qualifiers, to find out how Stamford American nurtures sporting talent...

 Max (Grade 11) and Levente (Grade 9) are two members of Stamford’s High Performance Swimming team.
 Although just 16 and 14 years old respectively, they recently qualified to compete in the prestigious FINA Swimming World Cup here in Singapore.
 Fantastic accomplishment, boys!
 Levente was even the youngest swimmer at the meet to compete.
 Max ranked in the Top 20 in three events and both boys had a 100% improvement to their personal record times.
 Even while competing at the highest level, these boys stay grounded in comradery and truly embody the Stamford American spirit.
 Swimming has motivated Max and Levente to reach for their dreams through goal setting and hard work along with the support of their swim coach, and families.

-Our interview with Max and Levente, two Stamford swimmers who’ve competed on an international level, has got us pumped for Stamford American’s Expert Sports Panel on nurturing sporting talent in kids.
-Hear first-hand tips from top coaches, it’s happening on 19th Jan, so book your place today!
+Our interview with Max and Levente, two Stamford swimmers who’ve competed on an international level, has got us pumped to learn more about Stamford American International School’s Sports Program.
+Check out the video now!#stamfordamericaninternationalschool #sponsored

 Posted by HoneyKids Asia on Monday, 8 January 2018

 Match practice is critical for realising sporting ambitions and Stamford American International School ensures their students get plenty of practice during their three athletic seasons every year.
 As a member of the prestigious South East Asia Student Activities Conference (SEASAC) and Athletic Conference of Singapore International Schools (ACSIS), opportunities for healthy competition and match play is readily available against other international schools in Singapore and across the region.
 Their stats are nothing to sneeze at so if you have kids looking to be part of a team full of Lions pride, this could just be the place for you.